-Let’s look at a quick example.
+But let’s step back and take a look at a quick conversion rate optimization example.
 If you run an online store, then your key conversion rate is the percentage of people who visit your site and complete a purchase.
 Say you spend $100 to attract 1,000 people to your site every day.
 If 50 of those visitors each buy something from you, that gives you a 5% conversion rate (50/1,000 = 5%).
 Now if you make changes to your site that encourage some more of those 1,000 visitors to buy from you, that means you’ve already increased your revenue, without actually having to grow your traffic.

 You can quickly start to see how high-impact improvements can mean thousands of dollars in extra revenue every month.